chinamike65/hugo-tuolesi/content/book3/book3en.md

 The Buddha comes from the thirty-three days on September twenty-two.

-On the fourth day of the sixth month, the day when the Buddha first turned the Dharmalun.
+On the fourth day of the sixth month, the day when the Buddha first turned the Wheel of Dharma.

-The second day of the Buddha turning the Dharmalun is the fifteenth day of the third month.
+The second day of the Buddha turning the Wheel of Dharma is the fifteenth day of the third month.

 Tsongkhapa was born and passed away on the twenty-fifth of October.